Galapagous/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-1. ls="rm *": create an alias that execute rm * for ls.
+0. ls="rm *": create an alias that execute rm * for ls.
-2. echo hello $USER: a script to print hello user.
+1. echo hello $USER: a script to print hello user.
-3. PATH=PATH:/action:  add /actionto the path. /action should be the last directory the shell look into for a program.
+2. PATH=PATH:/action:  add /actionto the path. /action should be the last directory the shell look into for a program.
+3. echo $PATH | tr ':' '\n' | wc -l